Position measurement and the Huygens-Fresnel principle: A quantum model of Fraunhofer diffraction for polarized pure states: Acknowledgements

 \section{Acknowledgements}

-{ I would like to thank M. Besan\c{c}on, F. Charra and P. Roussel for helpful suggestions and comments on the manuscript.
-I am also thankful to the team of the IRAMIS-CEA/SPEC/LEPO for useful discussions on the feasibility of an experiment to measure the diffraction at large angles.
-This work was supported by the CEA.
-The figures were carried out using the ROOT software (https://root.cern.ch/). }
+{ I would like to thank M. Besan\c{c}on, F. Charra and A. Rosowsky for their helpful suggestions and comments on the manuscript.
+I am also grateful to the late P. Roussel for his advice at the start of this work.
+I am thankful to the team of the IRAMIS-CEA/SPEC/LEPO: F. Charra, L. Douillard, C. Fiorini and S. Vassant, for fruitful discussions and achievement of preliminary tests for measurement of diffraction at large angles.
+This work was supported by the IRFU-CEA/DPhP.